First Year Application

 Linfield welcomes first-year applicants who will enroll directly after high school.
 This includes those who completed early college programs, such as Running Start.

 An offer of admission is based on individual merit through a comprehensive review process.
-Our admission committee evaluates applications based on academic performance in high school, writing and letters of recommendation.
+Our admission committee evaluates applications based on academic performance in high school, writing and a demonstrated ability to be successful at Linfield.

 Here’s how to apply: